arcolife/dockerComp/README.md

   ```$ ./installer.sh``` [configure your Server location for this script, as under `$DC_HOST` & `$DC_PORT` ]

+  - Once installed, the daemon output would lie in `$HOME/dockerComp/src/client/scripts/nohup.out` and
+    the daemon itself, would like in  `$HOME/dockerComp/src/client/scripts/slave_manager`.
+To kill the
+    daemon, you need to run `$ kill -9 $(ps -e | grep slave_manager | awk -F' ' '{print $1}')`

+Should you need to remove all traces of dockerComp from your machine, just run the script 'cleanup`
+included in the source code of this project root.

 Cheers! :)

 Note: For server side deployement (i.e., the server that basically is responsible for distributing data